AACR-Undergraduate Scholar Awards

 - Awardees must attend scientific sessions at each meeting for a minimum of four days.

 - Awardees are required to submit two annual reports each year commenting on the sessions they attended at each of the two annual meetings, as well as on the other activities they are pursuing.

-Undergraduate Scholar awards are available to full-time, third-year undergraduate students for participation in two consecutive AACR Annual Meetings: AACR Annual Meeting 2019, March 29-April 3, 2019, in Atlanta, Georgia, and the AACR Annual Meeting 2020, April 25-29, 2020, in San Diego, California.
-Award applications are now OPEN.
-Extended Deadline: December 7, 2018.
+Undergraduate Scholar awards are available to full-time, third-year undergraduate students for participation in two consecutive AACR Annual Meetings: AACR Annual Meeting 2020 and the AACR Annual Meeting 2021.
+Award applications will open in October 2019.

 How to Apply

 Complete the application by logging into myAACR and include the required application materials.
 Complete applications must be submitted on or before the application deadline.
 Please note that changes have recently been made to myAACR.
 Please contact us firstname.lastname@example.org with any log-in issues.